 Facing DUI Charges

 If you are facing first-time DUI charges, and especially if you may qualify as a repeat offender, it is important that you have the assistance of a criminal defense attorney with experience handling charges related to driving under the influence.
-An attorney that has experience with these types of charges will be aware of the options available to you, and can help you choose the best defense to face your charges.
+A DUI attorney that has experience with these types of charges will be aware of the options available to you, and can help you choose the best defense to face your charges.
 Jay Tiftickjian has written multiple books focused on defending Colorado drivers against charges related to driving under the influence, and can use that experience to work with you, too.
 Contact the Tiftickjian Law Firm to schedule a consultation about your case today.